Before coming to Portugal, our knowledge of Portuguese cuisine was solely based on visiting Nando’s a few times. What little did we know.

 However we did purchase some cod patties made with potato, and cod pancakes, which were flat and round.
-Both were really tasty, which is no surprise for something salty and deep fried.
+Both were really tasty, which is no surprise for something salty and deep-fried.

 There was one very unusual fish in the supermarket called a Tamboril, with a huge mouth and lots of spikey teeth, I was definitely not game enough to buy and cook that!

-Linguiça is a Portuguese roasted sausage, very similar to the Spanish chorizo, salty, slightly spiced and eaten sliced and pan-fried, delicious!
+Linguiça is a Portuguese roasted sausage, very similar to the Spanish chorizo, salty, slightly spiced, and eaten sliced and pan-fried, delicious!

 Portuguese egg tarts (pastéis de nata) are famous around the world.
 We had heard of them before we even arrived.
 Everyone seems to love them, and they’re so popular they are sold by the half-dozen, and rightly so!
-This small round tart is made from crispy puff pastry filled with a sweet egg custard cream, and baked to golden perfection.
+This small round tart is made from crispy puff pastry filled with sweet egg custard cream and baked to golden perfection.
 They are so good I wanted to eat one every day.

 Almond tart is a very popular cafe item, with a pastry base and caramelised almond on top.
 It was always tempting and delicious.

-There were a couple of speciality dishes from the town of Sintra: two sweet pastry desserts called travesseiros and queijadas.
+There were a couple of specialty dishes from the town of Sintra: two sweet pastry desserts called travesseiros and queijadas.
 We sampled both for afternoon tea on our day out in Sintra, along with some gelados (icecream)!